GSA/ficam-playbooks/_playbooks/playbook-pam.md

 # Appendix C: NIST SP 800-53 Privileged User Overlay

-In seeking to implement cohesive, integrated privileged user practices an agency should consider existing controls and practices which can assist in safeguarding the enterprise’s protected resources from privileged compromise.
+In seeking to implement cohesive, integrated privileged user practices an agency should consider existing controls and practices that can assist in safeguarding the enterprise’s protected resources from privileged compromise.
 This section provides an analysis of countermeasures for privileged user compromise by leveraging NIST SP 800- 53 security controls.

-For each identified countermeasure, an accompanying explanation provides guidance on how the associated control relates to privileged users to assist an agency defend relevant protected resources.
+For each countermeasure, an accompanying explanation provides guidance on how the associated control relates to privileged users to assist an agency defend relevant protected resources.
 The controls are organized into the control families as listed in SP 800-53.

 <table class="usa-table pam-table">
   <thead class="usa-sr">